Gallery

 LCM final Rehearsal (19th October 2018)

-Modernisation and progress have raised our living standards to the highest in human history, yet recent studies show that rates of anxiety and depression are reaching epidemic levels, especially in the Western world.
-At the same time, whereas technology has enabled an unprecedented state of hyper-connectedness between all us, loneliness and social isolation are also on the rise.
-Based on this, the question arises: Are we distancing ourselves more and more to what it means to be human?
-The answer would depend on what we would consider to be the ultimate purpose of human existence, but if we took the Aristotelean view that happiness is the ultimate goal of human existence, one could argue that there’s something amiss.
+While modernisation and progress have raised living standards, anxiety and depression have reached epidemic levels, particularly in the Western world.
+At the same time, technology has enabled unprecedented hyper-connectedness, yet loneliness and social isolation are rising.
+This raises the question: Are we distancing ourselves from what it means to be human?
+If we adopt the Aristotelean view that happiness is life’s ultimate goal, one might argue that something is missing.

 Leonardo da Vinci’s Vitruvian Man